Subscribe to my free travel newsletter!Send me an e-mail message at

 This is a monthly posting to the Usenet newsgroups rec.travel.air and rec.travel.marketplace, answering Frequently-Asked Questions (FAQ's) about consolidators, bucket shops, and discounted international airline tickets.

-I've had to choose between making this FAQ too long and leaving too many common questions unanswered.
-If you have further questions after reading this FAQ, there's a good chance you'll find them answered in my books: "The Practical Nomad Guide to the Online Travel Marketplace" (March 2001; now shipping) and "The Practical Nomad: How To Travel Around The World" (2nd edition, September 2000).
+This FAQ is no longer maintained, but is preserved here for reference.
+If you have questions after reading this FAQ, there's a good chance you'll find them answered in my blog or in my books: "The Practical Nomad Guide to the Online Travel Marketplace" (2001) and "The Practical Nomad: How To Travel Around The World" (5th edition 2011).
 I also give travel planning seminars and talks at hostels, bookstores, travel stores, and other travel events.
 For more information on my books and talks, see <http://hasbrouck.org>.

 The latest version of this FAQ is available at: <http://hasbrouck.org/faq>